-Personal Care Program – Via this state Medicaid program, which is an entitlement program, assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), such as grooming and dressing, preparing and eating meals, and medication assistance is provided.
+Personal Care Program – Via this state Medicaid program, which is an entitlement program, assistance with Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), such as grooming and dressing, preparing and eating meals, and medication assistance, is provided.
 In order to receive services, they must be deemed necessary by a physician.

-However, Medicaid also offers Home and Community Based Services (HCBS) Waiver programs.
-These programs are designed to serve elderly residents in their current place of care, instead of in a much costlier nursing home facility.
-This is to help the senior reduce dependence on family members and to live more independently.
-Functionally, the applicants must require nursing home level care, but be willing to live at home, in assisted living, or in adult foster care instead.
+Medicaid also offers Home and Community Based Services (HCBS) Waiver programs.
+These programs are designed to serve elderly residents in their current place of care, instead of in much costlier nursing home facilities.
+This is intended to help seniors reduce dependence on family members and to live more independently.
+Functionally, the applicants must require a nursing home level care, but be willing to live at home, in assisted living, or in adult foster care instead.
 Unlike the state Medicaid program, Medicaid Waivers are not entitlement programs, which means there are enrollment caps, and wait lists may exist.

 Currently, Arkansas provides three Medicaid Waiver programs.

-As of 2017, to qualify for these Medicaid programs in the state of Arkansas, a single applicant cannot exceed $2,205 in monthly income.
-This amount is equivalent to 300% of the Federal Poverty Rate.
+As of 2018, in general terms, to qualify for these Medicaid programs in the state of Arkansas, a single applicant cannot exceed $2,250 in monthly income.
+This amount is equivalent to 300% of the current Federal Benefit Rate.
 The asset limit is set at $2,000 for an individual.
 While this figure may seem low, several assets are considered exempt, or said another way, are not counted towards the asset limit.
 These include one’s primary home, as long as the applicant or their spouse lives in the home and the equity value is not greater than $572,000, one automobile, and prepaid funeral and burial arrangements.
 Both income and assets can be partly distributed to one’s spouse, if over the limit, as long as the spouse is not also applying for Medicaid.
 More about qualifying for Medicaid.

 Arkansas does not currently have any state non-Medicaid care assistance programs available.
 However the state does offer senior citizens financial assistance for home energy costs.
 One can download an application for this type of assistance here.
 Home delivered meals and transportation assistance are also provided free of charge, or heavily subsidized, to eligible seniors through the state's network of Area Agencies on Aging (AAA).
 Find your local AAA.